-The proposed subdivision has been designed in consideration of site features and drainage constraints, including waterway.
-Further, Stage 1A and 1B have been designed to facilitate orderly extension of, and connection to, existing residential development located directly to the North.
+The proposed subdivision has been designed in consideration of site features and drainage constraints, including the waterway on site.
+Further, Stage 2 has been designed to facilitate an orderly extension of Stage 1A and 1B, and connection to existing residential development located to the North.